-Council and the community continue to recover from the impacts of the October 2022 flood event and storms in December 2023 and February 2024.
+Council and the community continue to recover from the impacts of the October 2022 Flood event and the more recently storm events in December 2023 and February 2024.
 These events have put an added strain on our resources as we respond effectively to the needs of our community while advocating for Federal and State Government funding.